vladiibine/infinite-energy/README.md

-# The infinite Energy Initiative
+# The Infinite Energy Initiative

 This page is the current official web-site of the Infinite Energy Initiative.